 Define your Sample Frame too tightly and your insights will not reflect the actual market.
 Define it too loosely and the insight signal will be too weak for it to be detected.
 Define a lot of groups and you are likely to have an uninterpretable mess.
 It is in the Sample Frame that the skills of consultant with string research skills will shine.

 I prefer to use the term ‘Sample Frame’ rather than ‘Target Market’ for this section so that who I am researching is not confused with who my clients are targeting with their marketing.
 They may be the same, but more often the Target Market is a sub-segment within the broader Sample Frame.

 This is where all the key delivery and decision dates are outlined, including the dates when any stimulus like pack design or advertising will be available.

-If you have no prior relationship with an agency, it is good idea to give some indication of your budget.
+If you have no prior relationship with an agency, it is a good idea to give some indication of your budget.
 Where you have been overly ambitious with your needs the budget will help the consultant focus on the priority needs and Sample Frame segments.
 When I’ve given a budget in the past I’ve made it clear that I need a design that fits with the budget and the option to design something outside the budget.

 Large projects where there is a competitive pitch process should be highlighted along with any selection criteria.
 Transparency benefits you as much as the consultant.

 Where ever there is uncertainty a consultant is likely to assume the worst.
 Most research is rarely done in an information vacuum.
 Sales, media, internal reports that give the consultant a better understanding of your business and decision context will improve the quality of results.
 If not, you are using the wrong agency.
 This information is likely to be commercial in confidence so you only need to indicate its existence and that the agency would be given access to the information on commissioning.
 If it is important for design and costing considerations then it should be in the Decision Context section.